bronzdoc/tori/README.md

 # Tori
+A  bittorrent client for ruby

 ## Installation

-Add this line to your application's Gemfile:

 ```ruby
 gem 'tori'